 2000 results: http://www.centralaustincdc.org/images/Rail_2000.pdf

-So far, bronchi it looks like in extreme central Austin alone, viagra order a 2000 margin in the 2014 boxes would have yielded around a 5600 swing in votes (2800 nos changing to yeses, essentially).
+So far, it looks like in extreme central Austin alone, a margin similar to that seen in the 2000 election would have yielded around a 5600 swing in votes (2800 nos changing to yeses, essentially).
 This is not yet sufficient to change the balance of the 2014 election (margin was about 27,000), but it is clearly a major portion of the swing.

 Some key notes:

 I have excluded Mueller because nobody lived there in 2000, so we can’t assign a reasonable value for their margin.
 The “mostly Mueller” precinct went for by 64% (1580/2470) – if I was forced to guess how they would have voted on the 2000 plan, I’d say 70%+.
 I also excluded one precinct on Auditorium Shores where 1 guy voted.